rafael-fuente/Ideal-Gas-Simulation-To-Verify-Maxwell-Boltzmann-distribution/README.md

-# Simulation of an Ideal Gas to Verify Statistical Mechanics
+# Simulation of an Ideal Gas to Verify Maxwell-Boltzmann distribution

 I implemented a very simple molecular dynamics engine of hard-sphere particles bouncing around inside a box.
 With this engine, I demonstrate that particle speeds approach a